Once-in-a-lifetime Italy - Orient Express, Venice, Lake Como, Florence, Amalfi Coast and Rome

 Perched atop Ravello’s cliff, the beautifully restored Caruso is one the finest spots from which to soaking in the Amalfi Coast.
 The current building dates back to 1800, the original palace 700 years further still, and its 50 rooms and suites in an array of shapes and sizes are fittingly replete with marble, original frescos and Italian antiques.
 Many enjoy wonderful vistas of the coast, sea and fragrant gardens.
 The Caruso’s two Exclusive Suites have their own terrace and garden.
 The Belvedere Restaurant serves up Italian and local Neapolitan delicacies, in the summer to be enjoyed out on the terrace.
 There is also a restaurant by the famous infinity pool with a wood-fired pizza oven, an adjoining bar, and the elegant piano bar indoors.
 Explore the coast on complimentary cruises to Amalfi and Positano, scenic helicopter flights on request, or perhaps take out vintage Vespas or classic car along the coastal road.

-Discover the spectacular Amalfi Coast, situated like an amphitheatre among the mountains and the sea.
+Discover the spectacular Amalfi Coast, situated like an amphitheatre among the mountains and the sea, with a private guide.
 Visit Ravello and the Villas Rufolo and Cimbrone, two sites not to be missed for their splendour and decorations.
 Both villas have amazingly beautiful gardens.
-You'll also take in the wonderful Positano, considered to be one of the most picturesque of all Italy's coastal resorts.
+The wonderful Positano is considered to be one of the most picturesque of all Italy’s coastal resorts.

 Rome